Akrasr/dlgTool-AJ-Android-Edition/README.md

 # dlgTool-AJ-Android-Edition
 dlgTool modification for AJ mobile port script

-This is the modification of the onepiecefreak's dlgTool: https://github.com/onepiecefreak3/dlgTool
+This is the modification of onepiecefreak's dlgTool: https://github.com/onepiecefreak3/dlgTool

 # Changes
 1. The condPointers placing bug is fixed.